Liccium Developer Portal

 The metadata object contains essential information required for a declaration, including:

-• Declaration Metadata: The declarationMetadata section stores publicMetadata
+• Declaration Metadata: The declarationMetadata section wraps publicMetadata and optional registry-specific payloads

 Example Metadata Object

-Required Fields: All declarations must include cryptographic signatures (signature, tsaSignature) for successful validation.
+Required Fields: All metadata objects must include cryptographic signatures (signature, tsaSignature) for successful validation.
+When including optional registry payloads (e.g. opt-out registry), provide the corresponding registry signature and TSA signature (optOutRegistrySignature, optOutRegistryTsaSignature).

 Metadata Validation Process